openstack/barbican/doc/source/api/userguide/quotas.rst

 When no project quotas have been set for a project, the default project quotas are enforced for that project.
-Default quotas are specified in the Barbican configuration file (barbican.conf).
+Default quotas are specified in the barbican configuration file (barbican.conf).
 The defaults provided in the standard configuration file are as follows.

 .. code-block:: none